Different Ways AI is Impacting Telemedicine

 But with hand-picked telemedicine app features working on AI and machine learning technologies, patients can look after themselves more effectively and easily.

 - It reminds users to take medicine and do workouts.

-- It allows users to keep track of food they take and the nutrition value of each food item.
+- It allows users to keep track of the food they take and the nutritional value of each food item.

 - Based on personal health data patients are storing, a telemedicine app lets patients know whether their medical condition is improving or not.